commerceblock/docs/source/ocean-config/index.rst

      - yes

 Script destination for public key hash whitlelist coins, required if whitelist is enabled (option -pkhwhitelist=1).
+The number of coins is specified by ``policycoins``.

 --con_mandatorycoinbase
 ^^^^^^^^^^^^^^^^^^^^^^^